PixiePowers351/igcod-compiler/README.md

 2. *Install files uploaded here,* specifically decoder.py, settings.json at least (the program will not run without settings.json)

-3. *Create a file with the name 'code.txt'.*
+3. *Create a file with the name 'code.txt' in the same directory as decoder.py.*

-4. Write the code using official pseudocode syntax, as in the [IGCSE Computer Science syllabus of 2023 - 2028](https://www.cambridgeinternational.org/Images/697167-2026-2028-syllabus.pdf#page=35).
+4. Write the code using official pseudocode syntax, as in the [IGCSE Computer Science syllabus of 2023 - 2028](https://www.cambridgeinternational.org/Images/697167-2026-2028-syllabus.pdf#page=35) in the code.txt file.
 There are reference code examples available in the codeExamples folder in this repository.

 5. *Once you're done, check settings.json to ensure the settings are as required for your program:* Note that in the settings.json file, the assignment operator is called a delimiter.
 This is an issue and I will fix this in a future build.